keithalewis/lac/README.md

 to create a _cif_, a C InterFace.
 The signature specifies the return type of the function and the required arguments.

-Use `call` to parse required arguments from the input stream and call the C function to return the specified return type.
+Use `call cif` to parse required arguments from the input stream and call the C function to return the specified return type.

 A _dictionary_ is available for associating keys with values.